bluginbuhl/bluginbuhl/README.md

 # Hi there, I'm Ben!

-## I'm a Chemistry PhD Student, a free-lance developer, and a data enthusiast
+## I'm a Postdoctoral researcher, a free-lance developer, and a data enthusiast

 - I'm currently learning anything and everything
 - I'm passionate about renewable and green energy technologies